Author: A.N. Nash

 Safety and Hybrid Designs

-Furthermore, a proper thumb rest or dedicated index point provides the necessary safety to prevent the hand from sliding onto the blade during high-impact axial thrusts.
+A proper thumb rest or dedicated index point provides the necessary safety to prevent the hand from sliding onto the blade during high-impact axial thrusts.

 Bladetricks stainless Pikal knife, cord wrapped